lanl/nuDustC/paper.md

 Because of the post processing nature of <span style="font-family:qcr;">nudustc++</span>, modeling grain nucleation and destruction is possible in a large range of physical environments.
 The user provides the hydrodynamical trajectory file and vapor compositions which can describe Supernovae explosions to planetary atmospheres to interstellar gas clouds and any temperature-density profile extended beyond astrophysics.

-Because <span style="font-family:qcr;">nudustc++</span> is a post processing code where data is read in separately for each cell with not data flow between cells, there is no shared memory and each cell can be computed independently.
+Because <span style="font-family:qcr;">nudustc++</span> is a post processing code where data is read in separately for each cell with no data flow between cells, there is no shared memory and each cell can be computed independently.
 This results in an embarrassingly parallel process, allowing for simultaneous computation of each cell and thereby reducing runtime.

 # Performance